bitplane/bitplane.net/log/2026/03/netpbm/index.md

 ![ybm](ybm.png)

-Created by Bennet Yee at CMU around 1988 for his `face` and `xbm` programs - small monochrome portraits in the early Unix tradition of user avatars.
+Created by Bennet Yee at CMU around 1988 for his `face` and `xbm` programs - small monochrome portraits for UNIX user avatars.
 Jamie Zawinski and Jef Poskanzer wrote the netpbm converters in 1991.
-The name doesn't seem to be official — "YBM" appears to be a netpbm convention for "Yee BitMap", to distinguish it from X BitMap (XBM).
+The name doesn't seem to be official - "YBM" appears to be a netpbm convention for "Yee BitMap", to distinguish it from X BitMap (XBM).

 The format is simple: a 6-byte header (`!!` magic, BE 16-bit width, BE 16-bit height), then 1bpp bitmap data packed into 16-bit BE words with reversed